azaharizaman/huggingface-php/README.md

 ## Acknowledge

-This library was inspired at the source level by the PHP OpenAI client.
-Portions of the code have been directly copied from this outstanding library.
+This library was inspired at the source level by the PHP OpenAI client and Kambo-1st/Huggingface-php.
+Portions of the code have been directly copied from these outstanding libraries.

 ---